styled-components/styled-components-website/sections/tooling/babel-macro.md

 `
 ```

 The macro incorporates all the functionality of [our babel plugin](/docs/tooling#babel-plugin) while allowing the unejected tooling to handle the Babel part of the build process.
+Special thanks to [Luc Leray (@lucleray)](https://github.com/lucleray) for making this happen!